 Materials

-To make solar shingles more competitive, most companies now use monocrystalline silicon (mono-Si) photovoltaic cells to make the modules more efficient at converting sunlight into energy.
+To make solar shingles or solar roof more competitive, most companies now use monocrystalline silicon (mono-Si) photovoltaic cells to make the modules more efficient at converting sunlight into energy.
 The conversion efficiency rates of 15-20%, make them an attractive option.

 Solar shingles are also made from copper indium gallium selenide cells, or CIGS, which are capable of an efficiency rate of 10-12%.
 This material gives the cells extra flexibility and durability, making them suitable for a variety of climates.